210927-Reston-UiPath/P2---AI-BIRRI_P-MAXIE_R-RYMARZ_N-SIELATSHOM_O/README.md

 ----

-Workflow Goal: The goal for this automation is to reflect the following workflow.
+**Workflow Goal**: The goal for this automation is to reflect the following workflow.

 (Workflow Condition: Can only Buy and Sell from time x to time y)